Pritam252/SF4-Wiki-Fixed/pages/Developer-Guide-(4a-Right-Clicks).md

 **IMPORTANT: Remember to change the SlimefunItemStack to be a cake, otherwise you won't be able to eat it.**

 ## 3. Adding an Item Handler (BlockUseHandler)
-Now that we swapped our the class, the addon should still work as expected.
+Now that we swapped out the class, the addon should still work as expected.
 However nothing has changed.<br>
 All we have done so far is basically add a new class which acts exactly like a SlimefunItem.<br>
 We need to add actual features to the class now.